Information for Incoming Freshmen

 Freshmen players are always excused from practices for school events involving their entire class.
 Players are also excused from practice when getting extra help from teachers, but we ask that you let your coach know ahead of time.
 Academics always come first at St. Thomas.

 For the first day of practice we hold a separate Freshmen practice at 2:30 before the afternoon practice to allow players to get to know their classmates and learn what is expected for the season.
-If we, as coaches, believe you have the skill to play at the varsity level we will talk to your parents first and ask their permission.
+If we, as coaches, believe you have the skill to try out for Varsity we will talk to your parents first and ask their permission.
 Then you and your parents can discuss it and make a family decision.
 There is more of a time commitment and you have to be a strong student to be able to balance sports and studies.
-JV Freshmen will be able to play with their classmates in Freshmen games when the schedule allows.
-Not all Division 3 schools have Freshmen teams, so we also play a number of Division 1 schools.
+If numbers allow for a separte Frehmen team then JV Freshmen will be able to play with their classmates in Freshmen games when the schedule allows.
+Not all Division 3 schools have Freshmen or JV teams, so we also play a number of Division 1 & 2 schools.
 If you choose to stay with the Freshmen team it is not held against you.
 Many have made that choice in order to make the transition to high school a bit smoother.
 It is very rare that a Freshmen makes the varsity team.
 In order to do so the player must have both skill and size.
 We don't take a player just to let him sit on the bench.

 Good luck and see you on the pitch!